KJ-Labs/Password_Generator/README.md

 # Password_Generator

-The password generator activity was to create a password generator that would prompt the users for the following selections.
+The password generator activity was to create a random password that would prompt the users for the following selections.

 1.)
 Prompt how long the user wanted their new password to be.
 (8-128 characters)